 - Editors create or edit content in TYPO3.

-- The monitoring detects changes via PSR-14 events and writes an entry to the Index Queue.
+- The Monitoring detects changes via PSR-14 events and writes an entry into the Index Queue.

 Component Overview